zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 Select one of the following actions:
 * Start: Starts a stopped DB System.
 After the DB System is started, the Stop action is enabled and the Start option is disabled.
-* Stop: Stops a running DB System.
+* Stop: Stops a Runing DB System.
 After the DB System is powered off, the Start action is enabled.
 * Restart: Shuts down a DB System, and restarts it.

 **Note**  Stopping a DB System stops billing for all OCPUs associated with it.